shoetten/participate/README.md

 The app will run at `http://localhost:3000`.

 ## License

-I have not decided on a suitable license yet.
-If you want to contribute, please open an issue first.
+This code is licensed under the AGPL, see [LICENSE](./LICENSE) for details.
+If you want to use this project under different terms, please contact me.